bobnetnetwork/cms-frontend/README.md

 ## Motivation

-Basically, the project was started for self-training.
+I started the project to develop my skills by myself.

 ## Buy me a coffee